Babile, Oromia (woreda)

-Babileis one of the districts in the East Hararghe Zone of the Oromia Region in Ethiopia.
+Babile (Aanaa Baabilee) is one of the woredas in the East Hararghe Zone of the Oromia Region in Ethiopia.
 Part of the East Hararghe Zone, Babile is bordered on the south and east by the Babile district of the Somali Region, on the west by Fedis and the Harari Region, and on the north by Gursum; the Fafen River defines a portion of Babille's eastern border.
 The administrative center of this woreda is Babille Town.
 Other key towns of this district include Bisidimo, Erer Weyn and Awsharif.